epickens/Misc-Learning/README.md

-# Learn-Cpp-with-me
+# Learn Stats
-Let's learn some C++
+Let's learn statistics!

-I'm going to use this repo to upload little projects I'm working through on my way to learning C++
+I'm going to use this repo to upload little projects and learning materials that I can reference in my blog